The Ultimate Beginner's Guide

-If you're looking to get started in what has to be one of the most exhilarating, addictive and fulfilling hobbies around, The Beginner's Guide To Flying RC Airplanes ebook will save you heaps of time, money and - importantly - trouble!
+If you're looking to get started in what has to be one of the most exhilarating, addictive, fulfilling and rewarding hobbies around, my Beginner's Guide To Flying RC Airplanes ebook will save you time, money and trouble - guaranteed!

-For you, a newcomer to this fantastic and hugely popular pastime, The Beginner's Guide To Flying RC Airplanes won't overwhelm you with all the unnecessary stuff that you don't need to know right now; it gets right to the point and answers all the 'getting started' questions that you're ever likely to have.
+For you, a newcomer to this fantastic and hugely popular pastime, The Beginner's Guide To Flying RC Airplanes won't overload you with all the unnecessary stuff that you don't need to know right now.
+It gets right to the point and answers all the 'getting started' questions that you're ever likely to have.

-This ebook can be purchased securely through PayPal and downloaded in just a few clicks, by using the 'Buy Now' buttons on this page.
+This ebook can be purchased securely through PayPal (no account needed) and downloaded in just a few clicks, by using the 'Buy Now' buttons on this page.

 Purchasing problems?
 Please let me know.